aleshaleksey/fansys23/08-spell-list.md

 |Damage|3d8+[Sup] fire|(8)
 |Save|CHA, harmless|

 **Description**: Create a barrier of raging fire **up to** 10ft around the target.
 The barrier gives light concealment to all targets within.
-Entities inside the barrier have damage reduction of 5 vs non-magical physical or cold/ice attacks that originate outside of the barrier.
+Entities inside the barrier have damage reduction of 5 vs non-magical physical and resistance to cold/ice attacks that originate outside of the barrier.
 In addition, any non-magical weapon (or unarmed entity) attacking or otherwise passing through the barrier takes 3d8+[Sup] fire damage.
+This damage can only be taken once per turn.

 **Limitation**: